 - Within the CSA there are five schedules (I-V) that are used to classify drugs based upon their potential for abuse, valid medical applications, and public safety.

 - The schedules range from I to V, with schedule I being the highest for potential abuse and with no current medical use.

 - Heroin and marijuana fall into schedule 1; oxycodone, hydrocodone and morphine are in schedule 2.
 Marijuana still remains schedule 1 at the federal level, although several states in the US have now legalized recreational and medicinal use of cannabis.

 The Drug Enforcement Agency was created in 1973, and President Nixon declared ‘The War on Drugs’ noting the high incidence of heroin addiction in the U.S.

 The 21st Century

-In the first decade of 2000, a new emphasis on medical control of pain was emphasized by healthcare policy makers, leading to an explosion in opioid prescribing.
+In the first decade of 2000, a new emphasis on medical control of pain was emphasized by healthcare policy makers and pharmaceutical industry, leading to an explosion in opioid prescribing.
 Brands such as:

 What Is a Narcotic Medication?